2024 South Korean martial law crisis: Election Commission raids

 CCTV images of soldiers in the National Election Commission headquarters server room.

 After martial law was declared, armed troops raided the National Election Commission (NEC) headquarters in Gwacheon, Gyeonggi Province (10 troops), one of its training centers in Suwon, Gyeonggi Province (130 troops) and the National Election Survey Deliberation Commission in Gwanak District in southern Seoul (47 troops).
 NEC officials allegedly had their phones confiscated.

 Several operatives from the Intelligence Protection Group of the DCC with firearms and uniforms that were missing unit insignias and patches raided the server room located on the second floor of the NEC headquarters while the Special Warfare Command troops and National Police officers from Gyeonggi Nambu Provincial Police Agency provided perimeter security at the building.
-Lieutenant General Yeo In-hyung, head of the DCC and another member of the Chungam faction who was criticized for admiring Chun Doo-hwan and Roh Tae-woo, was behind the raid.
-Commander Yeo made a call to KNP Commissioner Cho Ji-ho about the NEC headquarters raid and Cho started supplying police forces for the troops.
+Lieutenant General Yeo In-hyung, head of the DCC and another member of the Chungam faction, was behind the raid.
+Commander Yeo made a call to KNP Commissioner Cho Ji-ho about the NEC headquarters raid, and Cho started supplying police forces for the troops.

-Kim Yong-hyun stated he deployed troops to determine the need for an investigation into the NEC's alleged "election fraud" in the April 2024 National Assembly election, which was echoed by far-right YouTubers.
-However, these allegations by right-wing conspiracy theorists have been repeatedly debunked by authorities.
-Rep. Lee Jun-seok of the Reform Party, mentioned that President Yoon repeatedly talked about election fraud while Lee was meeting him in his capacity as the leader of Yoon's PPP party, accusing Yoon of "being crazy" about conspiracy theories, and alleged that Yoon was surrounded by individuals who believed in conspiracy theories.
+Kim Yong-hyun said he deployed troops to determine the need for an investigation into the NEC's alleged "election fraud" in the April 2024 National Assembly election, a claim echoed by far-right YouTubers.
+These allegations have been repeatedly debunked by authorities.
+Representative Lee Jun-seok of the Reform Party, said that President Yoon repeatedly talked about election fraud while Lee was meeting him in his capacity as the leader of Yoon's PPP party, accusing Yoon of "being crazy" about conspiracy theories, and alleged that Yoon was surrounded by individuals who believed in conspiracy theories.